Tummy Tuck (Abdominoplasty)

 Surface stitches will be removed in two or three weeks.
 The dressing on your incision may be replaced by a support garment.

-Getting Back to Normal After Your Abdominoplasty – Tummy Tuck
+Getting Back to Normal After Your Tummy Tuck

-It may take you weeks or months to feel like your old self again.
-If you start out in top physical condition with strong abdominal muscles, recovery from an abdominoplasty Tommy Tuck will be much faster.
+It may take you weeks to feel like your old self again.
+If you start out in top physical condition with strong abdominal muscles, recovery from a tummy tuck will be much faster.
 Some people return to work after two weeks, while others take three or four weeks to rest and recuperate.

 Exercise will help you heal better.
 Even people who have never exercised before should begin an exercise program to reduce swelling, lower the chance of blood clots, and tone muscles.
 Vigorous exercise, however, should be avoided until you can do it comfortably.